EDI Survey Communications Strategy and Best Practice

-Running a DEI survey with Divrsity is super-simple: our expert-approved questions and lenses mean that it's easy to gain insight without causing offense.
+Running a DEI survey with Divrsity is super-simple: our constantly evolving EDI questions mean that it's easy to gain insight without causing offense.

-However, the communication strategy can be the difference between 60% response rate and 92% response rate (the highest we have seen.
+However, your DEI communication strategy can be the difference between 60% response rate and 92% response rate (the highest we have seen.

-So here's how Divrsity recommends running the communications around your DEI survey:
+So here's how Divrsity recommends running the communications before, during and after your DEI survey:

 1. T-minus one month: Engage your Employee Resource Group (ERG) Leaders

-From Gartner: An employee resource group (ERG) is a voluntary, employee-led diversity and inclusion initiative that is formally supported by an organization.
+An Employee Resource Group (ERG) is a voluntary, employee-led diversity and inclusion initiative that is formally supported by an organization.
 ERGs generally are organized on the basis of common identities, interests, or backgrounds with the goal of supporting employees by providing opportunities to network and create a more inclusive workplace.

 ERG leaders tend to be experts on their own community.
 Consequently, inviting ERG leaders to join the Divrsity platform and collaborate on the questions is an important step in ensuring engagement, fostering inclusion, establishing transparency (following the steps below means ERG leaders can also view the results and understand D&I through their own lenses), and galavanising participation.